hyperledger/indy-plenum/plenum/test/README.md

-a counter nbreqs-i for each protocol instance i, which cor- responds to the number of requests that have been ordered by the replica of the corresponding instance (i.e. for which 2f + 1 COMMIT messages have been collected).
+a counter nbreqs-i for each protocol instance i, which cor- responds to the number of requests that have been ordered by the replica of the corresponding instance (i.e. for which n-f COMMIT messages have been collected).

 Periodically,
 the node uses these counters to compute the throughput of